TangoJ-Labs/fabric-production-tutorials/outer_rim_trade/README.md

 **1.25) Start the huttcorp COUCHDB service**
 >`docker-compose -f huttcorp/couchdb/docker-compose.yaml up -d`

-<br><br>The default hyperledger couchdb container does not need customizing other than the environment variables in the docker compose file.
+<br>The default hyperledger couchdb container does not need customizing other than the environment variables in the docker compose file.

 <br>
 <br>

 ## HUTT CORP.
 ANCHOR PEER
-**1.27) Start the huttcorp PEER0 service**
+**1.26) Start the huttcorp PEER0 service**
 >`docker-compose -f huttcorp/peer0/docker-compose.yaml up -d`

 <br>

-**1.28) Start a Bash session in the huttcorp PEER0 service**
+**1.27) Start a Bash session in the huttcorp PEER0 service**
 >`docker exec -it huttcorp-peer0 bash`

 #### The following step occurs inside the huttcorp PEER0 Bash session: